Evertras/bubble-table/README.md

 Built-in filtering can be enabled by setting any columns as filterable, using a text box in the footer and `/` (customizable by keybind) to start filtering.

+A missing indicator can be supplied to show missing data in rows.

 Columns can be sorted in either ascending or descending order.
 Multiple columns can be specified in a row.
 If multiple columns are specified, first the table is sorted by the first specified column, then each group within that column is